Appearance

 Trading Hours (advanced)

-For example: set the schedule to stop executing 30 minutes before the Friday close, and a late Friday signal is skipped instead of leaving a position open over the weekend gap.
+For example: set an account block for the last 30 minutes before the Friday close, and a late Friday signal is skipped instead of leaving a position open over the weekend gap.
+It is not resurrected on Monday — a genuinely new signal has to arrive.

 Ideal Settings & Trading Strategy